Dear Attendees,

 Greetings everyone.
-Welcome to 2023!
+Welcome to 2025!

 Once again, we are grateful for all the assistance we receive from the Big Valley community, especially Adin Supply, Frosty Acres and the Big Valley school district.
-For those who don’t know Adin supply is now owned by Chris and Inga Kerry, both of whom are on the GSSP board and took up residency in Big Valley several years ago.

-However, we are very serious about near-total dark enforcement in those areas.
 A bright exposed red light is nearly as bad as a white light.
 Photographers who use computers should purchase red plastic covers for their screens (Tap-Plastics), and surround their computers with a box pointed away from other observers.
 LED indicator lights should be taped over if not necessary for functionality, and flashlights or headlamps should be red and dim.
 The staff do not want to have to police this policy throughout the event, so we ask your full cooperation in advance.

 For the rest of the field, even in areas with families and beginners, we ask that only dim red light be used.
 White lights are really a nuisance for everyone and we ask that they be left completely off or fully masked.